aptech/docs/docs/CR-dataloopdataloop.rst

 The statements between the ``dataloop... endata`` commands are assumed to be metacode to be translated at compile time.
-The data from *infile* is manipulated by the specified statements, and stored to the data set *outfile*.
+The data from *infile* is manipulated by the specified statements, and stored to the dataset *outfile*.
 Case is not significant within the ``dataloop... endata`` section, except for within quoted strings.
 Comments can be used as in any GAUSS code.